ml-struct-bio/cryodrgn/README.md

     $ cryodrgn train_vae ... --multigpu # Run on all GPUs on the machine
     $ CUDA_VISIBLE_DEVICES=0,3 cryodrgn train_vae ... --multigpu # Run on GPU 0,3

 When training is parallelized across multiple GPUs, the batch size (number of images trained in each mini-batch of SGD; default `-b 8`) will be automatically scaled by the number of available GPUs to better take advantage of parallelization.
-Depending on your compute resources, GPU utilization may be improved with `-b 16` (i.e. to achieve linear scaling of runtime with # GPUs).
+Depending on your compute resources, GPU utilization may be improved with `-b 16`.
 However, note that GPU parallelization, while leading to a faster wall-clock time per epoch, may require increasing the total number of epochs, since the training dynamics are affected (fewer model updates per epoch with larger `-b`).

-Mixed precision training with the `--amp` flag is available for Nvidia GPUs with tensor core architectures and can lead to _order of magnitude_ speed ups in training.
-In order to use mixed precision training, Nvidia's apex library must first be installed into the cryodrgn anaconda environmenet (https://github.com/NVIDIA/apex#quick-start).
+Mixed precision training with the `--amp` flag is available for Nvidia GPUs with tensor core architectures and can lead to an _order of magnitude_ speed up in training.
+In order to use mixed precision training, either upgrade to pytorch v1.6 or later, or separately install Nvidia's apex library into the cryodrgn anaconda environment (https://github.com/NVIDIA/apex#quick-start).

 **Note:** We recommend using `--multigpu` and `--amp` for larger architecture or images.
 GPU computation may not be the training bottleneck, especially for the default architecture (256x3) and smaller images (D=128).
 In this case, GPU parallelization and mixed precision training may have a limited effect on the wall clock training time, while taking up additional compute resources, however this behavior depends on your specific computing resources.